Reparations

 The establishment of Emancipation Day as a holiday in Washington, DC, in 2004 was, in part, a step toward acknowledging the impact of slavery in DC.
 Institutions like Georgetown University have also responded to their roles in slavery: Georgetown created GU 272, which provides preferential treatment to the descendants of the 272 enslaved people who the Jesuits sold to keep the university open in 1838.
 Proposals to convene experts, to study the issue, to support federal reparations efforts, and for DC to make reparations have been considered by the Council of the District of Columbia in 1990, 2000, and most recently in 2020

-DC has introduced and funded legislation for a reparations task force.
+DC has introduced and pre-funded legislation for a reparations task force.

 After introducing similar legislation in 2020, Councilmember Kenyan McDuffie reintroduced a reparations bill, the Reparations Foundation Fund, and Task Force Establishment Act in 2023 with nine other council members’ support.
 The bill would create a fund and a nine-member task force to assess the district’s needs accurately and determine how reparations could be provided.
 The task force will study the institution of slavery, discrimination, and the lingering adverse effects of slavery on DC’s Black community.
-The task force will identify, compile, and synthesize the research and information gathered and then, issue recommendations on educating the public on the findings and the types of reparations that need to be made.
+The task force will identify, compile, and synthesize the research and information gathered and then issue recommendations on educating the public on the findings and the types of reparations needed.
 Over 100 community members testified to the bill’s importance at the DC Council hearing in 2023.
-The DC Fiscal Year 2025 budget that was agreed to in June 2024 allocated $1.5 million to pre-fund the implementation of the legislation if it is passed.
-The next step requires a full vote by the Council of the District of Columbia in support of the Act.
+Since then, a group of cross-sector leaders that testified in support of the bill that supports reparations for Black people in DC have continued to meet monthly as the DC Reparations Coalition: members of the DC Reparation Coalition have periodically met with councilmember to offer recommendations to the DC Council to strengthen the pending legislation.
+The DC Fiscal Year 2025 budget passed in June 2024 allocated $1.5 million to pre-fund the implementation of the legislation, as introduced.

 WHERE TO LEARN MORE